solana-dapp-collecation/SOLHUNT-GAME/README.md

 SOLHunt is a lightweight pixel Play To Earn dungeon game built on the Solana Blockchain, built with Phaser.
 Our motivation is to enable users to own what you earn

+**GAME DATA IS STORED ON-CHAIN WHICH MEANS THAT THE USER CAN'T COLLECT TREASURE (SPL TOKENS) PREVIOUSLY COLLECTED**
 - 🎮 Secure authentication with phantom wallet
 - 🎮 In Game Store
 - 🎮 NFT rewards as Level Passes